TropicalBastos/Drones/README.md

 |:-------------------------:|:-------------------------:|:-------------------------:|
 |<img width="1604" src="/frontend/public/res/screenshots/sys.png" /> |  <img width="1604"  src="/frontend/public/res/screenshots/selection.png" /> | <img width="1604"  src="/frontend/public/res/screenshots/pilot.png" /> |

-<p>Drones is a live realtime virtual drone viewer and controller.
-Observe your fleet of drones on a larger geographical scale or take control, become a drone pilot and navigate your way accross the scapes.</p>
+<p>Drones is a live real-time virtual drone viewer and controller.
+Observe your fleet of drones on a larger geographical scale or take control, become a drone pilot and navigate your way across the land (or sea!).</p>

 # Installation
 ## Docker
-<p>Drones is preferebly installed through a docker container but manual installation is also easily achieved.
-To install with docker cd into the app's root directory and run the following in your bash terminal:
+<p>Drones is preferably installed through a docker container but manual installation is also easily achieved.
+To install with docker, cd into the app's root directory and run the following in your bash terminal:
 </p>

 ```bash